All Episodes

 He formed a PAC and was raising money.

-I forget the name of his group, but he was out there and he was he's been on a different page of this thing from the get go.
+I forget the name of his group, but he was out there and he's been on a different page of this thing from the get-go.

-He, as a representative of Silicon Valley, has been demanding more H1B visas, meaning educated, highly educated foreign students who become educated in America and uh the tech community has wanted more of those people to be granted permission to stay.
+He, as a representative of Silicon Valley, has been demanding more H-1B visas, meaning educated, highly educated foreign students who become educated in America, and the tech community has wanted more of those people to be granted permission to stay.

 And when Zuckerberg put together his group, it wasn't about Mexican immigrants, but it was.

-It it Zuckerberg ended up supporting inadvertently what Obama was actually going to do in the first place, but but Zuckerberg and his buddies are acting surprised today.
+Zuckerberg ended up supporting inadvertently what Obama was actually going to do in the first place, but Zuckerberg and his buddies are acting surprised today.

-How in the world can anybody paying even half attention miss what this was really all about?
+How in the world could anybody paying even half attention miss what this was really all about?

 In a speech on Thursday, Obama outlined plans to use executive authority to help millions of undocumented people.

-He also announced minor adjustments to cut red tape for visa holders and their families, including letting spouses of certain H1B visa holders uh get work permits.
+He also announced minor adjustments to cut red tape for visa holders and their families, including letting spouses of certain H-1B visa holders get work permits.

 But tech industry leaders said the changes were limited.

-This holiday season, the undocumented advocacy community got the equivalent of a new car, and the business community got a wine and cheese basket, complained one lobbyist.
+This holiday season, the undocumented advocacy community got the equivalent of a new car, and the business community got a wine and cheese basket, complained one lobbyist, speaking on condition of anonymity.

 He could have taken steps to make it easier for skilled immigrants to become Americans through the green card system, protecting foreign workers and Americans in the process.